Nothing Really Matters: Legacy and other usage in media

 "Nothing Really Matters" has been noted as one of Madonna's most underrated singles to date.
 Louis Virtel from NewNowNext listed the song at number 94 on their Top 100 Madonna Songs list, stating, "Copping both new-age maxims and Beatle sentiments ('Everything I give you all comes back to me'), 'Nothing Really Matters' is as queer and curious as a red patent-leather geisha costume."
 The Gaultier kimono has been cited by several publications as one of Madonna's most notable re-inventions and looks, including fashion magazines InStyle, Elle and Harper's Bazaar.
 Alongside this, the kimono has been recognized as one of the Grammy's best and worst looks.

-Louis Virtel listed the music video at number 49 on his ranking of 55 Best Music Videos by Madonna.
-Julien Sauvalle from Out listed the video at number eight on his Top 20 Most Stylist Madonna music videos list.
+Virtel also listed the music video at number 49 on his ranking of 55 Best Music Videos by Madonna.
+Julien Sauvalle from Out listed the video at number eight on his Top 20 Most Stylish Madonna music videos list.
 Idolator's Nicole Sta called the clip as one of Madonna's best music videos.
 Nikki Ogunnaike from Glamour magazine listed the video as one of Madonna's Top 5 Most Fashionable music videos.

 The geisha look was further reproduced for Madonna's appearance on the May–June 1999 issue of Harper's Bazaar magazine.
 The singer took partial creative control of the issue, and requested photographer of the shoot Patrick Demarchelier to incorporate elements of the novel Memoirs of a Geisha into it, both visually and typographically.
 Three covers were selected for different regions around the world.
-In 2016, the geisha look was adapted on the Logo TV series RuPaul's Drag Race, season eight.
+In 2016, the geisha look was adapted on the Logo TV series RuPaul's Drag Race, season eight episode "Supermodel Snatch Game".
 The show's host, RuPaul, announced that contestants had to create a gown that was inspired by Madonna's iconic looks.
-Four drag queen contestants wore the geisha look, including one sporting a similar look from the singer's music video "Paradise (Not for Me)".
-A fifth contestant decided on wearing a kimono from the video of "Nothing Really Matters", but changed.
-This runway show was criticized by Vulture, for the lack of variety of Madonna's iconic looks outside of "Nothing Really Matters".
+Four drag queen contestants, Kim Chi, Naomi Smalls, Derrick Berry and Thorgy Thor wore the geisha look, including one sporting a similar look from the singer's music video "Paradise (Not for Me)".
+A fifth contestant, Chi Chi DeVayne, originally decided on wearing a kimono from the video of "Nothing Really Matters", but changed.
+This episode was criticized by Vulture, for the lack of variety of Madonna's iconic looks outside of "Nothing Really Matters".

 Masahiro Ito has cited the song's music video as one of the inspirations for his work on the video game Silent Hill 2 (2001).